technomancy/bussard/manual.md

 you have purchased an upgrade, you can usually view its documentation by logging out of the station and accessing its manual page with `man("laser")`, etc.

+### Missions

+Often on computers at various worlds you can accept missions from the people there, usually by browsing the newsgroups in `/usr/news` and replying to requests for help.

+Your HUD is preconfigured with a listing for active missions.
+To get more details, you can run `ship.missions.list()`, while you can abort a given mission with `ship.missions.abort("MISSION_ID")`, though this will forfeit any cargo from the mission.

 ## Footer